 Colección Patricia Phelps de Cisneros

-Artstor and the Colección Patricia Phelps de Cisneros (CPPC) have announced a collaboration through which the CPPC will share hundreds of images of colonial, modern, and contemporary Latin American art through the Digital Library.
-The partnership will broaden educational and scholarly access to these important works, which include examples by such major artists as Helio Oiticica, Tomás Maldonado, Lygia Pape, and Joaquín Torres-Garcia.
-These images augment Artstor's representation of Latin America, a rapidly growing area of research and teaching in dozens of disciplines, including the visual arts, world history, politics, and economics.
+The Colección Patricia Phelps de Cisneros (CPPC) has contributed approximately 300 images of colonial, modern, and contemporary Latin American art to the Artstor Digital Library.
+The contribution broadens educational and scholarly access to these important works, which include examples by such major artists as Helio Oiticica, Tomás Maldonado, Lygia Pape, and Joaquín Torres-Garcia.
+Further, this selection enriches Artstor's representation of Latin American art.